eugenetriguba/lirc/docs/source/installation.rst

 While LIRC was originally created for Linux, there are ports of LIRC to macOS and Windows which this python package is compatibile with.
-However, I would still recommend using the original Linux version if you can, as it generally has better maintanence, hardware support, etc.

 Linux: